speedstarkiwi/kawaii-compiler-2.0/README.md

 # how does it work?

 There is a specific function called `Luau::compile` which compiles lua scripts (code) into executable **bytecode**.
-After that, it uses `luau_load` to load and compile up the lua scripts.
+After that, it uses `luau_load` to load the bytecode into a function, then uses `task.defer` (warning: logs calls) to run the function.

 # whats the difference?